 Don’t forget to check your passport.
 Passports must be valid; if your passport expires 6 months before your travel date, you will not be allowed to board the airplane.

 You don’t need a student visa if you are staying for under 90 days.

 Way More Israel’s summer session is already heavily subsidized.
 To help cover airfare or other costs, you can ask our staff about contacting the Israel program department of your local Jewish Federation or other organizations that provide scholarships.

-Way More Israel provides a stipend to cover breakfast and lunch.
+Way More Israel provides a stipend to cover groceries.
 At your discretion, you can supplement this with your own money.

 Several weeks before arrival, you will pay a $250 security deposit, refundable at the end of the program if no damage is incurred to Way More Israel’s property and if there were no attendance or disciplinary problems.